Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Final remarks

-\begin{proof} By \cite[Corollary 7]{Con2}, the von Neumann algebra $\VN(G)$ of such a group is injective.
-Suppose that $G$ has $(\kappa_\infty)$.
-By the implication 1. $\Rightarrow$ 2. of Theorem \ref{thm-links-K-injective}, we obtain that $G$ is amenable, i.e. a contradiction. \end{proof}
+\begin{proof} By \cite[Corollary 7 p.~75]{Con76}, the von Neumann algebra $\VN(G)$ of a second-countable connected locally compact group is injective.
+Suppose that the group $G$ has property $(\kappa_\infty)$.
+By the implication 1. $\Rightarrow$ 2. of Theorem \ref{thm-links-K-injective}, we obtain that $G$ is amenable, i.e.~a contradiction. \end{proof}